What is Barrett's Oesophagus?

 Barrett’s Oesophagus - often known just as Barrett’s - is a condition that affects the lining of the oesophagus, the muscular tube that carries food, liquids and saliva from the mouth to the stomach.

-Normally, the oesopagus is lined by a layer of short, flat cells, called squamous cells.
+Normally, the oesophagus is lined by a layer of short, flat cells, called squamous cells.

 This lining is similar to skin in that it is multi-layered and protects the oesophagus from injury caused by swallowed food.

-Reflux occurs when juices from the stomach and small bowel flow back up into the oesopagus repeatedly.
+Reflux occurs when juices from the stomach and small bowel flow back up into the oesophagus repeatedly.

-This exposure to acid and bile can injure the lining of the oesopagus.
+This exposure to acid and bile can injure the lining of the oesophagus.